ArpitaKotnur/git-and-github/HANDS-ON/git_identity.md

 - create .gitignore file in which you will put the name of file or folder to ignore by git
 - when you add all the files in git and do modification in the files you dont want to show , those folders or files will see status as gitignore modified

+# git don't track on empty files
+then how to make them as the part of git in your folder which is empty create a folder named .gitkeep